Houdini 20.5 Nodes Dynamics nodes

 On this page

 The Ground Plane DOP creates a ground plane inside the DOP simulation.
 It creates a new object that has a simple grid geometry attached to it.
 The grid has a Volumetric Representation attached which simulates an infinitely large plane.
-This can be used as a collision surface for RBD or Cloth simulations.
+This can be used as a collision surface for RBD, Cloth, and FLIP simulations.

 Because the ground plane can be moved and reoriented, several ground planes can be used to box in an object.